ryzendew/HyprlandDE-Quickshell/README.md

 ## How to Install My dots

 Install End4 https://github.com/end-4/dots-hyprland and then overwrite all files from my .config https://github.com/ryzendew/Matts-Quickshell-Hyprland/tree/main/.config and done.

+## Deps are a must

+required lxpolkit

+Required hyprpolkitagent